snowyscorpio/Node-Final-Project/README.md

 - This project is designed to demonstrate fundamental skills in React and Node.js.
 - The focus is on functionality and project structure; advanced styling can be added as needed.
-- A folder with screenshots of all pages is also included.

 ---